 Face Coverings & What You Need to Know

 Face Covering – a uniform multi-layer piece of cloth, fabric, or other material that securely covers a person’s nose and mouth and remains affixed in place without the use of one’s hands.
-Face Coverings include, but are not limited to, bandanas, medical masks, cloth masks, scarves, and gaiters, provided that they are worn such that they securely cover the person’s nose and mouth.
+Face Coverings include, but are not limited to, medical masks and cloth masks, provided that they are worn such that they securely cover the person’s nose and mouth.

 Public Space – any indoor or outdoor space that is open to the public.
 This does not include any private residence, private residential property, or private offices or workspaces that are not open to customers or to public visitors.

 Carry a Face Cover/Mask